 Conclusion

-In conclusion, bypassing the thermostat on an electric or space heater can be a useful trick to determine the source of your heating system problem.
+In conclusion, while bypassing the thermostat on an electric or space heater can be a useful troubleshooting step, it is important to prioritize safety and caution when dealing with electrical equipment.
+It is recommended to replace faulty thermostats or safety features promptly to maintain the safe operation of your heating system.